xhuljan123/static-websites/README.md

 # Personal projects done for clients

-Read the license.md before use
+Read the license before use